lilesper/cascade/README.md

 To set up Frenpass, follow these steps:

-1. Head to [Frenpass](https://frenpass.app) and connect your wallet.
+1. Head to [Frenpass](https://frenpass.app) and connect with Discord Oauth.

 2. Click on the "Add to Discord" button.
 This will open a new window for Discord authorization.